Episode 31 – 8 ways to improve your sixpack, I mean gut health!

 - Use energy (stored in the body) to convert the food into more energy (for use later on)

-- Produce digestive juices to assist in transforming the food to useful materials
+- Produce digestive juices to assist in transforming the food into useful materials

 - “Push” the food through the digestive tract effectively